 At the time, the Ardnamurchan estate was losing money, which was one reason for Bald’s survey.
 While Bald only made a detailed inventory of the land, the following year Low reviewed Bald’s work with suggestions as to what Sir James should do with the lands he owned.
 He named the principal tenant or tacksman and the Kilmory acreages as follows –

-There is no evidence from within Low’s document for the clachan’s population.
+There is no evidence from within Low’s document for the settlement’s population.
 However, Low added the following comment –

 By this time the settlement had been reorganised as a crofting township.
 That there is no sign of the field boundaries which came with this change is due to these boundaries never being demarcated by walls, as in many of the other townships.